aivic/datascience/notes/machine learning objectives.md

 D: Redistributions in binary form must reproduce the mentioned copyright notice in the documentation and/or other materials provided with the distribution.
 D: Redistributions in binary form must reproduce the mentioned disclaimer in the documentation and/or other materials provided with the distribution.

+### Apply
+Q: You have used Scikit-Learn library in building a machine learning software for your organization and ready to productionize it.
+Which possible license is required to publish this software?
+A: Any license
+D: Only distributions of BSD license
+D: Only MIT license
+D: Only Apache license 2.0

+### Analyze
+Q: Your organization has built a product based on Scikit-Learn and ready for its promotion using the names of Scikit-Learn's authors  and contributors.
+What necessary step is required before the organization can start its marketing?
+A: You must take permission from Scikit-Learn owners in written.
+D: You must take permission from Scikit-Learn owners verbally.
+D: You can proceed with marketing the product but you must also inform the authors about this event
+D: You can proceed with marketing the product with no need to inform the authors about this event